 However, I was getting from 4-8 quarter blocks per pant leg when I cut for this quilt.
 You can also use other denim fabrics.

 The variation is because some of the jeans were bigger than others.
 If the jeans are too tapered at the ankle and calf they won’t be big enough to cut the size needed.

 So an estimate would be somewhere between 10-15 pairs.
-If you don’t have enough the thrift store, eBay or family and friends have always been a good source of blue jeans for me!
+If you don’t have enough look at a thrift store, eBay, or family and friends have always been a good source of blue jeans for me!